mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Stem cells are immature cells that produce the blood cells in the body.
 These cells are found in the bone marrow and some also circulate in your blood.

-Stem cells can create many copies of themselves - *dividing* again and again to create more stem cells.

-Your stem cells can also follow a path called *differentiation*, where they change into the different types of blood cells found in your body.
+Stem cells can create many copies of themselves - **dividing** again and again to create more stem cells.
+They can also follow a path called **differentiation**, where they change into the different types of blood cells found in your body.

 Stem cells are constantly dividing and differentiating in our bone marrow creating new blood cells to replace older cells.

 ### Why You Need a Transplant
 <div class="outstanding">
+Cancer cells can be killed using chemotherapy.
+Giving you a high dose of chemotherapy increases the likelihood that all of the cancer cells in your body will be killed, but also means that other types of cells, including your stem cells, will be killed.

+Harvesting your stem cells beforehand allows us give you a high dose of chemotherapy before returning your stem cells to you.
+Once your stem cells have been given back to you they will slowly start to make new immune and blood cells.

-You may need a transplant for various reasons. **Check: You are in relatively good health and your doctors feel that a stem cell transplant is the best treatment for your disease.** Your type of cancer responds to high doses of chemotherapy, a form of cancer treatment that uses chemicals to kill these rapidly dividing cells.
+An autologous stem cell transplant is being recommended for you because, while you have cancer, you are in relatively good health and your doctors feel that a transplant is the best treatment for your specific disease.

 <p class="invisible remove">One drawback of chemotherapy is that it also kills other types of rapidly dividing cells in your body - including the stem cells that produce your blood.</p>

-**Find Best Place For: Collecting your stem cells prior to high dose chemotherapy allows us to give larger doses of chemotherapy.
-We will return your stem cells to you to rescue your blood-forming cells and your immune system from the side effects of chemotherapy.**

-When you receive chemotherapy to kill the cancerous cells in your body your bone marrow will be wiped out and you will lose the ability to make new blood cells.
+**Find Best Place For: **

 <p class="invisible remove">Because you can't make new blood cells, your immune system and your body's ability to renew itself are compromised.</p>

 This is why you need a transplant.
 </div>

-### What is an Autologous Transplant?
+### Autologous Stem Cell Transplant
-Autologous means *from yourself* - an autologous stem cell transplant (sometimes called a bone marrow transplant, though stem cell transplant is a more accurate term) is a medical procedure where stem cells are collected (also called "harvested") from your body before you receive your chemotherapy.
+Autologous means "from yourself".
+When you have an autologous stem cell transplant (sometimes called an autologous bone marrow transplant, though stem cell transplant is a more accurate term) your stem cells are harvested from your body before you receive your high-dose chemotherapy.

-<p class="note">This might be a good place to introduce the "we can give you higher doses of chemotherapy" paragraph.</p>
+<p class="note invisible">This might be a good place to introduce the "we can give you higher doses of chemotherapy" paragraph.</p>

 These stem cells are stored safely while you receive your chemotherapy, then given back to you.
 You are literally receiving a transplant from yourself.

 An autologous transplant has three key phases:

 <div class="image-placeholder"><p>Image Placeholder: An image/diagram of the process of harvesting/collection.
 Apheresis. </p></div>
-**Before** - You prepare for your stem cell transplant.
-A catheter will be inserted into your upper chest wall.
-You receive drugs that stimulate your body to make more stem cells than normal.
-Your stem cells are harvested from your body and stored.
-You receive your chemotherapy, called the "conditioning regimen", to kill cancer cells.
-Your stem cells are also killed and you lose your ability to make new blood cells.
+**Before** - You will prepare for your stem cell transplant.
+A central venous catheter will be inserted into your upper chest wall.
+You will receive drugs that stimulate your body to make more stem cells than normal.
+Your stem cells will be harvested from your body and stored.
+You will receive your chemotherapy, called the "conditioning regimen", to kill the cancer cells.
+Your stem cells will also be killed and you will lose your ability to make new blood cells.

 <div class="image-placeholder"><p>Image Placeholder: An image/diagram of chemotherapy being given through the catheter. </p></div>

-**During** - You have lost your ability to make new blood, so your immune and healing systems are compromised.
-Your stem cells are taken from storage and re-infused back into your body.
+**During** - You have lost your ability to make new blood cells so your immune system is severely compromised.
+Your stem cells are taken from storage and infused into your body through your catheter.
+This is your transplant.

 <div class="image-placeholder"><p>Image Placeholder: An image/diagram of the process of engraftment. </p></div>

-**After** - The re-infused stem cells find their way through your bloodstream to your bones.
+**After** - The infused stem cells find their way through your bloodstream to your bones.
 Over time they take hold in your bones, a process called "engraftment".
 They begin to divide and create healthy, new blood cells.
 Your immune and vital systems begin to return.

-Each patient's journey is a little different; your medical team will be able to explain your transplant in more detail.

-### What is an Outpatient Stem Cell Transplant?
+### Outpatient Autologous Stem Cell Transplant
-Until relatively recently stem cell transplants were always done on an inpatient basis; you would live in the hospital during your chemotherapy, transplant and some of your recovery period.
+Until relatively recently stem cell transplants were always done in the hospital.
+Patients would live in the hospital while undergoing treatment, and for a period of recovery.

-Now, stem cell transplants like yours can be done on an outpatient basis.
+Now, stem cell transplants like yours can be done out of the hospital - called an "outpatient transplant".
 This means that while you are receiving your treatment, you will stay in a local hotel or apartment.
 Every day you will come to the Outpatient BMT Clinic for blood work, vital signs, weight and physical examination.
 You will only be admitted to the hospital for an overnight stay if you develop complications.

-Here is a typical timeline for an outpatient transplant:
+Here is a typical timeline for someone having an outpatient transplant:

-* *Day −4:* You and your caregiver check into a hotel or apartment close to MSKCC's main campus in Manhattan.
+* *Day −4:* You and your caregiver will check into a hotel or apartment close to MSKCC's main campus in Manhattan.
-* *Day −3:* You and your caregiver come to MSKCC's Interventional Radiology department at main campus where a central venous catheter is inserted in your upper chest wall.
+* *Day −3:* You and your caregiver will come to MSKCC's Interventional Radiology department at main campus where a central venous catheter is inserted in your upper chest wall.
 You return to your hotel or apartment in the evening.
-* *Day −2:* You come to the Outpatient BMT Clinic where you receive your chemotherapy.
-You return to your hotel or apartment in the evening.
+* *Day −2:* You will come to the Outpatient BMT Clinic where you receive your chemotherapy.
+You will return to your hotel or apartment in the evening.
-* *Day −1:* This is a rest day; you remain in your hotel or apartment for the day.
+* *Day −1:* This is a rest day; you will remain in your hotel or apartment for the day.
 * *Day 0:* Transplant day.
-You come to the Outpatient BMT Clinic where you receive your stem cell transplant.
-You return to your hotel or apartment in the evening.
+You will come to the Outpatient BMT Clinic where you receive your stem cell transplant.
+You will return to your hotel or apartment in the evening.
-* *Day +1 to +12:* You will visit the Outpatient BMT Clinic each day to have blood work done, your vital signs checked and a physical examination.
+* *Day +1 to +12:* You will visit the Outpatient BMT Clinic every day to have blood work done, your vital signs checked and a physical examination.
 You'll also receive hydration, electrolytes and transfusions if necessary.
 You return to your hotel or apartment every evening.

 After *Day +12* your central venous catheter will be removed.
 If you live within one hour of MSKCC's main campus you can return home.
-If you live further away you will stay at your local hotel or apartment for a few additional weeks.
-You will visit the Outpatient BMT Clinic twice a week, instead of every day.
+If you live further away you will stay at your local hotel or apartment for a few more weeks.
+You will still visit the Outpatient BMT Clinic regularly.

 You'll see that the days leading up to your transplant are given minus number; Day −3, Day −2 etc. The day of your transplant is Day 0, and the days that follow are Day +1, Day +2 etc. Your healthcare team will use this format when they explain your transplant to you.